Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

-Given a canonical SGA expression of an SGQ, we construct a dataflow graph of DD operators: \textsf{PATTERN} is modeled as a series of joins, \textsf{PATH} is modeled as a fixed-point computation over the underlying path pattern.
-Each time-based sliding window is represented as an evolving collection; incoming (expiring) sgts are inserted (deleted) into (from) this collection as the window slides.
-In particular, we extend the \textsf{WSCAN} operator to emit a negative tuple when an sgt expires, similar to \textsf{SEQ-WINDOW} of CQL \cite{abw02}.
-The \textit{distinct} operator is used to provide the set semantics over resulting streaming graphs (Def. \ref{def:snapshotgraph}).
+Existing work on query processing over streaming data such as data stream management systems and streaming RDF systems cannot process queries in Table \ref{tab:query_shapes} as they focus on relational queries and SPARQL v1.0, respectively (\S \ref{sec:related}).
+To the best our knowledge, TD with its DD layer is the only general-purpose system that can be used to incrementally evaluate recursive computations that are modelled as cyclic dataflows.
 Table \ref{tab:tput-latency} (DD) reports the throughput and tail latency of DD dataflows for all queries in Table \ref{tab:query_shapes}.

-Overall, our SGA-based query processor outperforms the DD baseline for the majority of the queries on SO and provides a competitive performance on the LDBC dataset\footnote{On LDBC, $Q_6$ \& $Q_7$ do not have the Kleene plus over $a$ as it causes DD to timeout.}.
-Due to highly cyclic structure of SO, there are many alternative paths between each pair of vertices, and the Algorithm \textbf{\ref{alg:arbitrary}} for \textsf{PATH} manages to utilize the temporal patterns of sliding window movements to simplify expirations by maintaining a compact representation of valid path segments (\S \ref{sec:path-navigation-implementation}).
-DD-based query processor provides better performance on linear path queries $Q_1$--$Q_4$ on LDBC, but not others.
-This is due to the tree-shaped structure of \textsf{replyOf} edges in LDBC, where there is only one path between a pair of vertices, so Algorithm \textbf{\ref{alg:arbitrary}}'s optimizations do not apply.
-Performance variations on LDBC suggest optimization opportunities for recursive graph queries when selecting physical operators implementations, as in the case for streaming relational joins \cite{golabo05}.
-In summary, these results demonstrate the feasibility of our algebraic approach for evaluating SGQ and our physical operator implementations.
-In particular, employing the \textit{direct} approach by utilizing the temporal patterns of sliding window movements have significant performance advantages for evaluating recursive queries on cyclic graphs.
+Overall, our SGA-based query processor outperforms the DD baseline on SO and provides a competitive performance on the SNB dataset.
+On SNB, $Q_6$ \& $Q_7$ do not have the Kleene-plus over $a$ as it causes DD to timeout.
+Due to highly cyclic structure of SO, there are many alternative paths between each pair of vertices, and our streaming RPQ algorithm for \textsf{ PATH} implementation maintains a compact representation of valid path segments and utilizes the temporal patterns of sliding window movements to simplify expirations (\S \ref{sec:physical-algebra}).
+DD-based query processor provides better performance on linear path queries $Q_1$--$Q_4$ on SNB, but not others.
+This is due to the tree-shaped structure of \textsf{ replyOf} edges in SNB, where there is only one path between a pair of vertices, so \textsf{ PATH} specific optimizations do not apply.
+Performance variations on SNB suggest optimization opportunities for recursive graph queries when selecting physical operator implementations, as in the case for streaming relational joins \cite{golabo05}.
+These results demonstrate the feasibility of our algebraic approach for evaluating SGQ and our physical operator implementations.